edwardcrompton/peaks/README.md

 https://ntotten.com/2018/07/22/nginx-on-heroku/

 Once the nginx container is on Drupal I think we can use it to server our js app.

-The dir structure seems to require that a Dockerfile for the image we wnat to push to Heroku is in the root of the application directory.
+The dir structure seems to require that a Dockerfile for the image we want to push to Heroku is in the root of the application directory.
 Other Dockerfiles for other docker containers can be elsewhere in the docker/ folder.

 The example from the link seems to just use nginx to proxy the example.com domain.
 We actually want to serve our own content.

 Current progress